CyrilBos/macaron-simulator-gmtk-2020/README.md

 # Ideas

 ## TODO list
-1. fighting when gilet state
-2. fix auto-work with salad detection
-3. gain morale while fighting
-4. retransfo worker at 50 morale?
+1. retransfo worker at 50 morale?
 (100?)
+2. gain morale while fighting
+3. flee AI when being beaten up / lose morale
-5. JUICE or idle AI to be continued OR combat mechanic
+4. JUICE or idle AI to be continued OR combat mechanic

-6. morale out-of-control
+4. morale out-of-control
     - fighting reduces it,
     - someone else harvesting food from the same bush as you reduces it